KrishnaOnline/KrishnaOnline/README.md

 # Hi 👋 Iam Krishna Vamshi Kusuma
-<p>Actively Learning the Skills Required to be an Efficient Software Engineer, Flexible to Learn New Technologies.<p/>
+### *Actively Learning the Skills Required to be an Efficient Software Engineer, Flexible to Learn New Technologies*

 <!-- # 💫 About Me: